burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide explains how to connect the Outlook 2016 email application to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app Outlook 2016 (Windows desktop application) to an email address hosted by Infomaniak.

 Prerequisites

-• Create the address within my kSuite or on a Service Mail (Service Mail alone, or existing within a kSuite).
+• Create the address in my kSuite or on a Mail Service (Mail Service only, or existing within a kSuite).

 Add the email address to the application